Moses Isserles: Biography

+Despite his suggestions about learning philosophy sparingly, Isserles and his students are considered the "first wave" of philosophical learning within Polish Jewry and is deemed the "Isserles School" by Leonard S. Levin.

-Rabbi Isserles had several children: "Drezil (named after his maternal grandmother), wife of R. Bunem Meisels.
+Isserles had several children: "Drezil (named after his maternal grandmother), wife of R. Bunem Meisels.
 A daughter whose name is unknown to us....
 A son, R. Yehuda....
-A third daughter...who is totally unknown to us."
+A third daughter... who is totally unknown to us."
 He is buried in the eponymous Remuh Cemetery in Kraków.

 Genealogy

-A reputed descendant of King David through Rashi, he has many notable descendants, among which are included members of the Meisel family, alongside Rabbi Yakov Kuli Slonim, son-in-law of the Mittler Rebbe, the composers Felix Mendelssohn and Giacomo Meyerbeer, the pianist Julius Isserlis, the cellist Steven Isserlis, the author Inbali Iserles, the mathematician Arieh Iserles and the statistician Leon Isserlis.
+Some legends link Isserles to King David through Rashi.
+Many also connect him to later historical figures, such as members of the Meisel family, Rabbi Yakov Kuli Slonim, son-in-law of the Mittler Rebbe, the composers Felix Mendelssohn and Giacomo Meyerbeer, the pianist Julius Isserlis, the cellist Steven Isserlis, the author Inbali Iserles, the mathematician Arieh Iserles and the statistician Leon Isserlis.